jxmot/tessel-networking-example/appdesign.md

 ## Access Point Initialization

-As previously mentioned in this document a programmatic method for initializing the Tessel access point is used.
+This application initializes the access point programmatically.
 Here is an overview of how it's been accomplished :

 <p align="center">
   <img src="./mdimg/flow-2.jpg" alt="Access Point Initialization flow chart" txt="Access Point Initialization flow chart" width="80%">
 </p>

-## Wireless Network Interface Initialization
+### Wireless Network Interface Initialization

 After the access point has been created and enabled, a periodic call to `os.networkInterfaces()` is made and its returned data is checked for the presence of an array labeled as `"wlan0"`.
 When it is present and containing two elements it is evidence that the access point is running and available.